-“Doctors have to express clearly to ex-members what they are able to do and what they are not able to do, because the ex-member just came away from a situation where their leader could do anything, was perfect,” said Marie-Andrée Pelland, director of sociology and criminology at the Université de Moncton in Canada.
+“Doctors have to express clearly to ex-members what they are able to do and what they are not able to do, because the ex-member just came away from a situation where their leader could do anything, was perfect,” says Marie-Andrée Pelland, director of sociology and criminology at the Université de Moncton in Canada.
 Pelland has worked with ex-members and psychologists who treat ex-members for years.
-“The doctor needs to be sure that the patient understands a health problem in basic scientific terms,” she said, “because in the cult, a health problem could have any sort of explanation,” mystical or otherwise.
+“The doctor needs to be sure that the patient understands a health problem in basic scientific terms,” she says, “because in the cult, a health problem could have any sort of explanation,” mystical or otherwise.

 One obstacle keeping ex-members away from exam rooms and fainting couches is mistrust.
 Most cult members are trained to be wary of authority figures.
 As a result, they’re often resistant to modern medicine but receptive to quackery, making them easy targets for bunk healing fads.

-“A lot of my work is helping people put aside magical thinking and replace it with critical thinking,” Kelly said, “so that they have some underpinning to help them develop skills for seeking useful, fact-based healthcare.
+“A lot of my work is helping people put aside magical thinking and replace it with critical thinking,” Kelly says, “so that they have some underpinning to help them develop skills for seeking useful, fact-based healthcare.
 Of course, it’s really hard for ex-members to trust doctors, especially psychiatrists, because psychiatrists are always a target of guru-healers.”

 For therapists, doctors or any other type of healthcare provider, Pelland offers the following blunt assessment: “A doctor is there to help, but in the end, it is the ex-member’s process.”
 In turn, it’s the doctor’s responsibility to treat each ex-member as a unique case, and not to assume that this patient is a brainwashed zombie who can’t take part in their own healthcare.
-“Doctors are like any other people,” Pelland said.
+“Doctors are like any other people,” Pelland says.
 “They have preconceptions about what is a cult, but those must be set aside.
 Everybody knows Jonestown, but not all cults are Jonestown.”

 Healthcare providers may have trouble just getting ex-members to talk about their former cults, but the details of their cult experiences are relevant to their medical needs.
-“Doctors are hesitant to step into the area of belief — that’s a no-go zone for them,” Kelly said.
+“Doctors are hesitant to step into the area of belief — that’s a no-go zone for them,” Kelly says.
 “But the impacts of the belief system can be dramatic and have a deep effect on the choices the patient is making, even after they leave the cult.
 A doctor needs to have some basic knowledge of the cult — of what people ate, what they did all day, how they treated their bodies, and to know that even the physiology of the patient has been determined by the cult’s ideology.”

 Sometimes, health problems are what drove ex-members into cults in the first place.
-“I do encounter people who got involved with healing groups after being diagnosed with cancer or another serious illness,” Kelly said, “people who subsequently die early, unnecessarily, because they ignored real medical advice when they were in the cult.”
+“I do encounter people who got involved with healing groups after being diagnosed with cancer or another serious illness,” Kelly says, “people who subsequently die early, unnecessarily, because they ignored real medical advice when they were in the cult.”

 To complicate things further, ex-members might also look to doctors as replacement leaders, while simultaneously distrusting their medical advice.

-“Ex-members almost always have the desire to find another group or another leader or ideal, and they can hop from doctor to doctor looking for a new authority figure,” Pelland said.
+“Ex-members almost always have the desire to find another group or another leader or ideal, and they can hop from doctor to doctor looking for a new authority figure,” Pelland says.
 “Sometimes they construct their identity through their relationship with their therapist or doctor.
 The doctor can become the new god.”

 The cultic spider web once clung to Matthew Remski, 47, at every turn.
 Remski is a Canadian-American writer, yoga instructor and anti-cult activist who’s been in two cults.
 After leaving the second one, he began the long road to recovery.
 The first step was relearning how to form and sustain healthy relationships.
-“I needed to reconnect with my family and former colleagues,” Remski said.
+“I needed to reconnect with my family and former colleagues,” Remski says.
 “That was really hard.”

 Years after leaving the second cult, Remski still resisted mainstream medical care and psychotherapy, out of fear that he would transfer what he calls an “authority wound” to the therapist.
 In other words, he worried that a doctor would become his new guru.
 Other lingering injuries turned up in unexpected ways.

-“I didn’t use soap or shampoo for about 10 years after leaving,” Remski said.
+“I didn’t use soap or shampoo for about 10 years after leaving,” Remski says.
 “I knew my body odor was offensive to some; part of me was ashamed and part of me was indignant.
 I now understand hygiene failure as a symptom of major depressive disorders, but there was something else at play in my belligerence.
 Both of the cults I was in preached disembodiment, bodily disgust.
 [One cult] went so far as to teach that the body isn’t real.”

 “Years ago, we thought we as therapists had to act the same way as the cult — you know, kidnapping the person, harsh deprogramming, etc., like in the movies.
 But we know now that ex-members have to retrain themselves for the world.”